Research project Aroma-roots: aromatic root crops for the bio-economy

 General introduction

 Horseradish (Armoracia rusticana), angelica (Angelica archangelica) and lovage (Levisticum officinale) are three aromatic root crops.
-Both the fresh plant material and the extracted aromas of these crops can be incorporated into numerous (non)-food applications.
-However, only a few pioneers are currently active in growing these crops in Belgium.
-These pioneers indicate that there are still quite a few bottlenecks in the technical area of cultivation that hamper area expansion.
-Besides a solution for these bottlenecks, the pioneers also want more clarity about the sales possibilities and are looking for new crops that fit within their cultivation rotation.
-The Aroma-roots project aims to stimulate the cultivation of horseradish, angelica and lovage in Flanders.
+Both the fresh plant material and the extracted aromas of these crops can be incorporated into numerous food and non-food applications.
+However, only a few pioneers were iin 2020 active in growing these crops in Belgium.
+These pioneers indicated that there are still quite a few bottlenecks in the technical area of cultivation that hamper area expansion.
+Besides a solution for these bottlenecks, this project created more clarity about the sales possibilities and the researchers partnered with the farmers to find new crops that fit within their cultivation rotation.

 Research approach

-We optimize the cultivation of horseradish, angelica and lovage through better varietal knowledge, cultivation mechanization (including weed control, sowing and harvesting), increasing the quality of the harvested biomass and multi-valorization.
-Besides acreage expansion, the focus is also on a profitable chain between farmer, processor and consumer.
+We optimized the cultivation of horseradish, angelica and lovage through better varietal knowledge, cultivation mechanization (including weed control, sowing and harvesting), increasing the quality of the harvested biomass and multi-valorization.
+Besides acreage expansion, the focus was also on a profitable chain between farmer, processor and consumer.

 Relevance/Valorization